-Does this change my benefits?
+Does the Clear Pricing Project change my benefits?

-This does not impact benefits.
+This does not impact benefits for our active or retired members.
 This effort is focused on changing how the Plan pays providers for medical services.
 The Plan's goal is to increase transparency and drive down the cost of health care for our members.
 Members will be learning more over the next few months about our efforts.
 Please note this not a change in benefits.
 Rather, it is a change in the way providers are paid.